-Being accused of or arrested for a criminal offense in Michigan is bad enough, but your case becomes even more overwhelming when you add an element of criminal sexual conduct into it.
+Being accused of or arrested for a criminal offense in Michigan is bad enough, but your case becomes even more overwhelming when you add an element of criminal sexual conduct into it (CSC degrees).

-Not only is it a felony punishable by imprisonment, but you may as well be required to publish your details in the sex offender registry, among other repercussions.
+Not only is it a felony punishable by imprisonment, but you are typically required to publish your details in the sex offender registry, i.e. the Michigan Sex Offender Registry, among other repercussions.

-With that said, you shouldn’t give up if you’re facing sex-related allegations or charges in Michigan.
+With that said, you should not give up if you are facing sex-related allegations or charges in Michigan.

 Having a seasoned defense attorney, like Nicole Blank Becker, can help reduce the impact of your accusations or charges.
 At Blank Law, PC, we know the Michigan’s sex offenses law – and our lawyer has been in the trenches for over 20 years defending various sexual assault cases and criminal sexual conduct cases.